afska/gba-link-connection/README.md

 ⚠️ if `retransmission` is on, these limits drop to `14` and `1`!

-⚠️ you can workaround these limits by doing multiple exchanges with `receive(messages, times)`!
+⚠️ you can workaround these limits by doing multiple exchanges with `receiveMany(...)`!